Thor Heyerdahl: Kon-Tiki expedition

-In 1947 Heyerdahl and five fellow adventurers sailed from Peru to the Tuamotu Islands, French Polynesia in a pae-pae raft that they had constructed from balsa wood and other native materials, christened the Kon-Tiki.
+In 1947 Heyerdahl and five fellow adventurers sailed from Peru to the Tuamotu Islands, French Polynesia in a raft that they had constructed from balsa wood and other native materials, christened the Kon-Tiki.
 The Kon-Tiki expedition was inspired by old reports and drawings made by the Spanish Conquistadors of Inca rafts, and by native legends and archaeological evidence suggesting contact between South America and Polynesia.
 The Kon-Tiki smashed into the reef at Raroia in the Tuamotus on 7 August 1947 after a 101-day, 4,300-nautical-mile (5,000-mile or 8,000 km) journey across the Pacific Ocean.
 Heyerdahl had nearly drowned at least twice in childhood and did not take easily to water; he said later that there were times in each of his raft voyages when he feared for his life.

-Kon-Tiki demonstrated that it was possible for a primitive raft to sail the Pacific with relative ease and safety, especially to the west (with the trade winds).
-The raft proved to be highly manoeuvrable, and fish congregated between the nine balsa logs in such numbers that ancient sailors could have possibly relied on fish for hydration in the absence of other sources of fresh water.
-Other rafts have repeated the voyage, inspired by Kon-Tiki.

 Heyerdahl's book about The Kon-Tiki Expedition: By Raft Across the South Seas has been translated into 70 languages.
 The documentary film of the expedition entitled Kon-Tiki won an Academy Award in 1951.
 A dramatised version was released in 2012, also called Kon-Tiki, and was nominated for both the Best Foreign Language Oscar at the 85th Academy Awards and a Golden Globe Award for Best Foreign Language Film at the 70th Golden Globe Awards.
 It was the first time that a Norwegian film was nominated for both an Oscar and a Golden Globe.

-Anthropologists continue to believe that Polynesia was settled from west to east, based on linguistic, physical, and genetic evidence, migration having begun from the Asian mainland.
-In response to the linguistic evidence, Heyerdahl observed, by analogy, that African Americans originated in Africa despite the fact that they today speak a language that originated in England.
-Other evidence supports Heyerdahl's hypothesis of South American/Polynesian contact.
-For example, the South American sweet potato is served as a dietary staple throughout much of Polynesia.
-Moreover, blood samples taken in 1971 and 2008 from Easter Islanders without any European or other external descent were analysed in a 2011 study, which concluded that the evidence supported some aspects of Heyerdahl's hypothesis.
-This result has been questioned because of the possibility of contamination by South Americans after European contact with the islands.
-A study published in 2020, purports to find "conclusive evidence for prehistoric contact of Polynesian individuals with Native American individuals" in "a single contact event" about AD 1200 with a "Native American group most closely related to the indigenous inhabitants of present-day Colombia."